n-studio/BetterKeyboardSDK/README.md

 # BetterKeyboardSDK

-A quick way to implement default features in UITextView for Better Keyboard (by Solfanto) (https://itunes.apple.com/app/better-keyboard-by-solfanto/id1049294250?ls=1&mt=8) *(Waiting for Apple validation)*.
+A quick way to implement default features in UITextView for Better Keyboard (by Solfanto) (https://itunes.apple.com/app/better-keyboard-by-solfanto/id1049294250?ls=1&mt=8).

 ## Usage